shravasam/MachineLearningwithR/README.md

 cons:No interpretability, overfitting can easily occur, need to choose the number of trees.

 TIP : CTRL + L to clear screen of console

+CLUSTERING MODELS IN MACHINE LEARNING IN R

+There are two types of clustering models
+  1.K means
+  2.Hierarchical Clustering